Bunion Pain? Start Here.

-A bunion is a visible deformity, an enlargement of the joint that is a large bump or lump.
-It results from the movement of the big toe inward, toward the other toes, as may happen, for example, when tight shoes are worn.
-The pressure on the big toe caused by this crowding not only forces the toe inward, it puts pressure on the toe joint to move outward, where it presses and rubs against the shoe, eventually resulting in a bunion.
-The term Hallux Valgus refers to this condition of the big toe.
+A bunionette is a visible deformity, an enlargement of the outer part of the joint.
+It results from the movement of the little toe inward, toward the other toes, as may happen, for example, when tight shoes are worn.
+The pressure on the little toe caused by this crowding not only forces the toe inward, it puts pressure on the toe joint to move outward, where it presses and rubs against the shoe, eventually resulting in a bunionette.

 Bunions are caused over time (even several years) by this abnormal pressure on the joint.
 As suggested above, a major cause of a bunion is wearing shoes that are too tight and that tend to squeeze the toes together.
-Bunions are much more common in women than in men (from wearing high heels), but any shoes that are pointed, such as cowboy boots, can cause the condition.
+Bunions are much more common in women than in men, but any shoes that are pointed, such as cowboy boots, can cause the condition.
 As one might suspect, bunions are uncommon in societies in which shoes are infrequently worn.

 Contributing factors include type of occupation (such as cowboy, ballet dancer) and birth defects or other medical conditions such as arthritis that may cause or contribute to abnormal foot motion.
 Heredity is a common cause.

 From what has been said, there are two problems that may need treatment.
 One should seek the treatment of a qualified physician on the first sign of the development of a bunion.
 Bunions will not go away on their own.

 Early treatment may include one or more of the following: